rest-for-physics/axionlib/README.md

 make -j4 install
 ```

-In case of problems it is recommended to have a look at the following [download](https://rest-for-physics.github.io/downloading.html) and [installation](https://rest-for-physics.github.io/installation) instructions.
+In case of problems it is recommended to have a look at the following complete [download](https://rest-for-physics.github.io/downloading.html) and [installation](https://rest-for-physics.github.io/installation) instructions.

 It is necessary to enable the `REST_MPFR` cmake option in order to benefit from the MPFR routines integration.
 If not, classes that use MPFR will not be compiled. `REST_MPFR` might be optionally disabled in case MPFR libraries are not available.
 However, this will lead to a non-complete installation of axionlib.